-Landing page examples part 3: lead capture
+Best landing page examples part 3: Lead generation + lead capture

 21. CXL does webinars right

 For several years, CXL has generated insane amounts of great marketing content.
-That’s because Peep Laja, CXL’s founder, has churned out advanced level high-quality marketing training for years.
+That’s because Peep Laja, CXL’s founder, has churned out advanced-level high-quality marketing training for years.